 Located at the galley, the 330 stove is a glass dual element cooktop which operates by AC current only.
 Therefore the generator must be operating or the dockside power must be connected prior to use.
+When using your stove, release the four "pop-up" retainers to hold cooking containers in place.
 Please review the factory provided information in your Owner's Packet for instructions on safe and proper use of this unit.